jundalisay/sp/content/en/research/descartes/meteors/discourse-09.md

 2. The action of luminous bodies is only to push the fire-aether in a straight line to our eyes.

-The ordinary movement of the small particles of this fire-aether in the air around us is to **roll**.
+The ordinary movement of this fire-aether in the air is to **roll**.

 This is like a ball rolling on the ground, even though it has only been pushed in a straight line.

 The "white" bodies are those that can make them roll in this way.
-Examples of these are all those that lack transparency because of the multitude of their surfaces:
+Examples of these are the bodies that lack transparency because of their many [layered] surfaces:
 - foam
 - crushed glass
 - snow
-- clouds.
+- clouds

 ### Why is the Sky and Sea Blue?